 What Tariff Do You Qualify For?

 Knowing which tariff you qualify for is paramount for knowing your options, and how they will financially impact your business.
+Choosing the right tariff can help your business save money by reducing utility expenses and improving profitability.
 Each of the above tariff types can have numerous variations.

 For example, in one supplier market, you might qualify for a large general usage tariff if you use over 500,000 kWh per year and generate over 100 Kw in demand each month.
+Some tariffs require customers to own and maintain their own equipment, such as power transformers, to qualify for lower rates.
 But if you drop under that amount for even one month, you don’t qualify.

 In other markets, if your heating costs are funded by 30% natural gas (for example) and 70% electric, and you are a manufacturer, you might qualify for a different tariff.